KoenZomers/TadoApi/README.md

 This API is built using the Microsoft .NET 4.6.2 framework and is fully asynchronous

+## Warning

+Tado has not officially released an API yet that developers are free to use.
+This API has been created by mimicking the traffic to their own web application.
+This means they can change their Api at any time causing this Api and your code to break without advanced notice.
+Be sure you understand the consequences of this before using any Tado Api in your own software.

 ## Usage Instructions

 To communicate with the Tado API, add the NuGet package to your solution and add a using reference in your code: